lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 --

-.warning[👀 But it's not trivial either]
+.warning[👀 But some combinations are tricky]

 ---